AchimPieters/esp32-homekit-demo/examples/neopixel_rgb_led_strip/README.md

-# Example for `LED`
+# Example for `LED STRIP`

 ## What it does

-It's a "Hello World" example for the HomeKit Demo.
-It is a code to turn ON and OFF an LED connected to an ESP Module.
+Based on a NEO-Pixel WS2812, RGB LED strip.
+ON/OFF, Brightness, HUE and Saturation.

 ## Wiring

-Connect `LED` pin to the following pin:
+Connect `LED STRIP` pin to the following pin:

 | Name | Description | Defaults |
 |------|-------------|----------|